twosatnams/catchup/README.md

 ### Bonus Features (TBD)
 - [ ] Groups
+- [ ] User can a photos page
+- [ ] Users can create posts with one or multiple photos
 - [ ] Create pages
 - [ ] Users can follow other users or pages
 - [ ] Users can choose to make their information and posts public or private